a16z-infra/ai-town/ARCHITECTURE.md

 AI Town is split into a few layers:

 - The server-side game logic in `convex/game`: This layer defines what state AI Town maintains, how it evolves over time, and how it reacts to user input.
-Humans and AI agents are indistinguishable to this layer: Both just submit inputs that the game engine processes.
+Both humans and agents submit inputs that the game engine processes.
 - The client-side game UI in `src/`: AI Town uses `pixi-react` to render the game state to the browser for human consumption.
 - The game engine in `convex/engine`: To make it easy to hack on the game rules, we've separated out the game engine from the AI Town-specific game rules.
 The game engine is responsible for saving and loading game state from the database, coordinating feeding inputs into the engine, and actually running the game engine in Convex functions.
-- The agent in `convex/agent`: Agents run in Convex functions that observe game state and submit inputs to the game engine.
-Agents are responsible for deciding what inputs to submit based on the game state.
+- The agent in `convex/agent`: Agents run as part of the game loop, and can kick off asynchronous Convex functions to do longer processing, such as talking to LLMs.
+Those functions can save state in separate tables, or submit inputs to the game engine to modify game state.
 Internally, our agents use a combination of simple rule-based systems and talking to an LLM.

-So, if you'd like to tweak agent behavior but keep the same game mechanics, check out `convex/agent`.
+So, if you'd like to tweak agent behavior but keep the same game mechanics, check out `convex/agent` for the async work, and `convex/game/agents.ts` for the game loop logic.
-If you would like to add new gameplay elements (that both humans and agents can interact with), add the feature to `convex/game`, render it in the UI in `src/`, and then add agent behavior in `convex/agent`.
+If you would like to add new gameplay elements (that both humans and agents can interact with), add the feature to `convex/game`, render it in the UI in `src/`, and respond to it in `game/agent.ts`.

 If you have parts of your game that are more latency sensitive, you can move them out of engine into regular Convex tables, queries, and mutations, only logging key bits into game state.
 See